Claire Chapla

 Some of Claire’s recent experience includes*:

-• Representing a global food and beverage company in arbitration and related litigation involving breach of an exclusive distribution agreement
+• Representing a global food and beverage company in arbitration and related litigation involving breach of an exclusive beverage distribution agreement

-• Representing an Episcopal diocese in federal appellate litigation involving the First Amendment and church property disputes
+• Representing an Episcopal church diocese in federal appellate litigation involving the First Amendment and church property disputes

 • Representing a third-party administrator for a leading health insurer in an ERISA class action challenging coverage guidelines for behavioral health care